tendermint/tendermint/docs/rfc/rfc-010-p2p-light-client.rst

 ~~~~~~~~~~~~~~~~~

 From a high level, the light client P2P implementation, is relatively straight
-forward, and the P2P-backed statesync implementation that took place during
+forward, but is orthogonal to the P2P-backed statesync implementation that
-the 0.35 cycle.
-The light client only really needs to be able to request (and
+took place during the 0.35 cycle.
+The light client only really needs to be
-receive) a `LightBlock` at a given height.
-To support this, a new Reactor
+able to request (and receive) a `LightBlock` at a given height.
+To support
-would run on every full node and validator which would be able to service
+this, a new Reactor would run on every full node and validator which would be
-these requests.
-The workload would be entirely request-response, and the
+able to service these requests.
+The workload would be entirely
-implementation of the reactor would likely be very straight forward, and the
+request-response, and the implementation of the reactor would likely be very
-implementation of the provider is similarly relatively simple.
+straight forward, and the implementation of the provider is similarly
+relatively simple.

 The complexity of the project focuses around peer discovery, handling when
 peers disconnect from the light clients, and how to change the current P2P